Composition of random functions and word reconstruction: Counting cycles

 \end{corollary} \begin{proof} Let $Q=r_1+\dots+r_L$ and let $(\ell_1,\dots,\ell_Q)=(1,\dots,1,2,\dots, 2,\dots,L\dots,L)$ be the vector obtained by concatenating vectors with entries $i$ of length $r_i$, for $i\in L$.
 Because there are $\ell$ ways to choose a vertex on a cycle of length $\ell$, the desired expectation multiplied by $\ell_1 \cdots \ell_Q=1^{r_1}2^{r_2}\cdots L^{r_L}$ is equal to $n^Q$ times the probability obtained in Lemma~\ref{lemma:prob_cycles}, and we are done. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:main_cycle}] Since the $r$-th factorial moment of a Po($\lambda$) random variable is $\lambda^r$, the corollary directly implies the convergence of moments in Theorem~\ref{thm:main_cycle} in the case of a primitive word $u$ (and the convergence in distribution since these moments decrease fast enough, for example by Carleman's criterion).
-The non-primitive case follows directly from~\eqref{eq:cycles-split}. \end{proof}
+\begin{proof}[Proof of Theorem~\ref{thm:main_cycle}] Since the $r$-th factorial moment of a Po($\lambda$) random variable is $\lambda^r$, the corollary directly implies the convergence of moments in Theorem~\ref{thm:main_cycle} in the case of a primitive word $\prim$ (and the convergence in distribution since these moments decrease fast enough, for example by Carleman's criterion).
+The non-primitive case follows directly from~\eqref{eq:cycles-split}, applied to the (direct) coupling in which $\bfw=\bfprim^d$. \end{proof}